davidrg/ckwin/README.md

 Compiling
 ---------

-To build C-Kermit for Windows you will need either Microsoft Visual C++ 5.0, 6.0 SP6 or any newer version (Visual C++ 2022 is the newest tested), or OpenWatcom 1.9 (other versions are untested but may work).
+To build C-Kermit for Windows you will need either Microsoft Visual C++ 4.0, 5.0, 6.0 SP6 or any newer version (Visual C++ 2022 is the newest tested), or OpenWatcom 1.9 (other versions are untested but may work).
+Note that building with versions of Visual C++ prior to 6.0 SP6 will result in some features being disabled.

 Edit `/setenv.bat` and change `set root=` to point to your source directory then run through the following: